As Myanmar protesters torch Chinese factories, workers are caught in spiraling crisis

 The situation deteriorated into violence on Sunday in Hlaing Tharyar, home to hundreds of garment factories operated by companies from China, Singapore, Japan, Taiwan, South Korea and elsewhere.
 Security forces opened fire on protesters, many of them migrants and impoverished laborers from other parts of the country, killing at least 60.

-Mya May Thein, a funeral director in a nearby cemetery, said more than 100 funerals were held on Tuesday and Wednesday, many of the bodies riddled with bullet holes.
+Mya May Thein, a funeral director in a nearby cemetery, said more than 100 funerals were held on Tuesday and Wednesday, and many of the bodies were riddled with bullet holes.
 On Tuesday, at least six more were killed, local media outlet Myanmar Now reported, after a Chinese factory owner called security forces to intervene in a wage dispute.

 Workers, in line with broader aims of Myanmar’s anti-coup “civil disobedience movement,” had earlier threatened to torch Chinese-owned factories if security forces fired on the protesters.
 An unidentified photographer with Frontier Myanmar, an English-language magazine, said they saw a vinyl sign that read: “If the blood of one Hlaing Tharyar resident hits the ground, one Chinese factory must burn” that morning, ahead of protests Sunday.
 At least 32 Chinese-financed factories were attacked, causing $37 million in damage, according to Chinese state media.